ds2-lab/infinicache/README.md

   Amazon EC2 AMI: ubuntu-xenial-16.04
   Golang: 1.12

-  Be sure the port of **6378 - 7380** is avaiable on the proxy and EC2 proxy should be under the same VPC group with Lambda function.
+  Be sure the port of **6378 - 7380** is available on the proxy and EC2 proxy should be under the same VPC group with Lambda function.

   #### Golang install